welldan97/apple-java-script/README.md

 `AppleJavaScript` direct call could be dangerous because it uses `eval` behind the scenes to parse returned AppleScript value.
-So you better know what you are doing all inputs.
+So you better know what you are doing and control all inputs.
 If you are not that sure you can use `AppleJavaScript.runSafe`.
 It works the same way, but doesn't try to parse returning value.
 So you'll have to do it yourself.

 ```js
   var ajs = require('apple-java-script');